 “The name Ukiyo-e, meaning “floating world,” refers to the style of Japanese woodcuts and paintings made famous in the 19thcentury.
 The deck references Japanese art and culture, including Shinto deities (called kami), Buddhist bodhisattvas, and other mythic figures.
 At times, these references may modify the meaning of the card.”

-Some of the traditional cards have been re-positioned through the Japanese cultural lens, and I love the added nuance this contributes.
+Some of the traditional cards have been re-positioned through a Japanese cultural lens.
 These cards add a rich texture of Japanese mythos.
-They are re-interpretations that offer different perspectives on the traditional card meanings, while remaining within the Lenormand world.
+They are re-interpretations that offer different perspectives on the traditional card meanings.
 It should be noted as well, that some of the cards are reworkings of Ukiyo-e prints from Place’s own collection.

 Qualities of the cards include strong lines, a rich color palette, borderless cards, with a background the color of rice paper.
 The inserts are large and clear, and I find the courts to be surprisingly animated.

 There are also sets of cards in no particular order, or grouping, from what I can see, which I find interesting because the coloration above or below lend themselves to an added subtlety of tone within a reading when looking at a tableau.
 Especially considering the interplay of color significations and their associated meanings.
 For example, and these are brief:

 Bad words and malicious gossip eat away at the fecundity on offer throwing a cold pall over the gathering/party.
 (The green in the mice card that turns into the blue in the garden card, from fecund to stagnant.)

 Or, looming difficulties cloud loyalty, dampening commitments.
 (Looking specifically at the grayish bottom of the mountain card and the bottom blue of the dog card.)